Selena Gomez Finally Posts First Official Photo With The Weeknd During Coachella

 The article goes on to state what some fans have witnessed in person as both Gomez and Tesfaye are unable to keep their hands to themselves as they roam around Coachella.

-“The 24-year-old “It Ain’t Me” crooner and the 27-year-old “Starboy” singer have been staying close during day two of the 2017 Coachella Music Festival on Saturday (April 15) in Indio, Calif.”
+“The 24-year-old ‘It Ain’t Me’ crooner and the 27-year-old ‘Starboy’ singer have been staying close during day two of the 2017 Coachella Music Festival on Saturday (April 15) in Indio, Calif.”

 Of course, the PDA-filled fan photos are no match for the selfie shared by Selena as the public has been anxiously awaiting to see her first relationship post.